 A supervised cooperative work program for students in a recreation occupation for a minimum of 15 hours per week.
-Course may be repeated.
+Course may be taken four times for a maximum of 12 credit hours.
+Course objectives differ each semester.

 RELIGION, COMPARATIVE

 REL 120 Old Testament / 3 cr. hrs. / 3 periods